alamgirqazi/blog/_posts/2017-02-13-TheCompoundEffect.md

 > Jim Rohn said, “The day you graduate from childhood to adulthood is the day you take full responsibility for your life.”

-We canceled her subscription to People magazine (it was time to study her own life)
+We canceled her subscription to People magazine (it was time to study her own life).

 Aristotle wrote, “We are what we repeatedly do.”